sagemath/more-sagemath-tutorials/tutorial-start-here.rst

 - Sage can be
-  `installed on most major operating systems <https://doc.sagemath.org/html/en/installation/>`_ (Linux, MacOS, Windows), through usual package managers or installers, or by compiling from source.
+  `installed on most major operating systems <https://doc.sagemath.org/html/en/installation/>`_ (Linux, macOS, Windows), through usual package managers or installers, or by compiling from source.

 Ways to use Sage
 ----------------

-There are many ways beyond the Jupyter notebook to use Sage: interactive command line, programs scripts, ...
+There are many ways beyond the Jupyter Notebook to use Sage: interactive command line, program scripts, ...
 See the `Sage tutorial <https://doc.sagemath.org/html/en/tutorial/introduction.html#ways-to-use-sage>`_.

 ..
 NOTE::